 A little girl inherits a huge problem she didn’t ask for — and then channels strong emotions into positive action.
 The second part explains the science of climate change in age-appropriate language.

 by Jen Cullerton Johnson

 It’s never too early for children to see examples of strong women who make the world a better place.
 That Wangari’s work illustrates the often overlooked intersection between ecology and justice makes this example even better.

 Trust the beloved kids’ science series Magic School Bus to explain the facts of global warming in ways kids understand, and to give them ideas about how they can help.

 A boy who can talk to animals — but not people — fights against extinction in this book reinforcing the 2019 Earth Day theme of protecting endangered species.

 by S. Terrell French

 The environmental movement is too often associated with white people.
 In Operation Redwood, a biracial boy challenges his rich relatives to look past the profit motive and protect an old-growth redwood grove on property they own.

 Two children living in the Congo’s war zone risk everything to protect a captured baby gorilla from life in captivity.
 Although not graphic, this book is intense.
 It addresses the impact of violence on children and wildlife and reveals the connection between the rare earth minerals in consumer electronics and devastating destruction in Africa.

-This adaptation offers younger readers the same clear look as the original at the history of climate change, how it will unfold over the next century, and what can be done to prevent a cataclysmic future.
+This adaptation of the adult book by the same title offers younger readers the same clear look at the history of climate change, how it will unfold over the next century, and what can be done to prevent a cataclysmic future.